bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Decapitalizes the first letter of a string.
+### Decapitalizes the first letter of a string

 -   Use list slicing and `str.lower()` to decapitalize the first letter of the string.
 -   Use `str.join()` to combine the lowercase first letter with the rest of the characters.
 -   Omit the `upper_rest` parameter to keep the rest of the string intact, or set it to `True` to convert to uppercase.

 ```py
 def decapitalize(s, upper_rest = False):